 Your wisdom teeth are your last set of molars.
 They usually emerge in late adolescence and early adulthood, which is typically when they start to cause problems.

 A common sign of wisdom teeth trouble is pain.
 You might have pain in your jaw, neck, or even start to get headaches as they erupt.
 Your wisdom teeth may also get stuck in your jaw or not emerge at all, which can not only cause pain but lead to infections and abscesses.
+It can also lead to inflammation known as pericoronitis.

 As they emerge, your wisdom teeth may also push your other teeth closer together, which causes overlap and overcrowding.
 Overcrowded teeth are more difficult to brush and floss, which can increase your risk of tooth decay.